 can also suppress the message by raising the log level or by explicitly suppressing

 'method_choice' log messages – for details, see Logging.

-'linear': exact integration for linear equations
+'exact': exact integration for linear equations (alternative name:

 'exponential_euler': exponential Euler integration for conditionally linear equations